Vyral/base-template/strategy-call.md

 <p><strong>I invite you to request a free one-on-one business strategy meeting with me.</strong> We can meet for coffee, or even if it’s more convenient, a phone call or a video conference works, too.</p>

-<p>I have a questionnaire I would like you fill out so that when we meet so I’m prepared to offer you specific advice.
+<p>I have a questionnaire I would like you to fill out so that when we meet so I’m prepared to offer you specific advice.
 When you request a call, I’ll email it to you to complete before the meeting.</p>

 <p>Look forward to meeting with you.
 Let’s grow your business.</p>